Krome00/Mission-Planning-with-Obstacle-Avoidance-and-Human-Detection-Algorithms-INSTRUCTIONS/README.md

 ```
 roslaunch sims testing.launch
 ```
-Wait for the Gazebo to load and open properly then,
 ## Terminal 2
+Wait for the Gazebo to load and open properly then in terminal 2,
 ```
 ./startsitl.sh
 ```